By Lucy Markham

 Lucy specialises in all aspects of planning and the historic environment, and has particular expertise in leading complex development proposals involving listed buildings, conservation areas and sensitive land.

-Lucy joined Montagu Evans in 2012 and has more than 14 years’ experience advising on planning and built heritage.
+Lucy has more than 15 years’ experience advising on planning and built heritage.
 She is dual-qualified, being both a member of the Institute of Historic Building Conservation and the Royal Town Planning Institute.
 She studied History at the University of Oxford and has postgraduate qualifications in Historic Conservation, Urban Design and Spatial Planning.

 Lucy has worked on many complex, high profile projects including the South Bank Centre, Tate Britain, Somerset House and a number of former NHS sites.
 She understands the commercial realities of property development, having worked extensively with developers, including CEG, Berkeley Homes, Hallam Land, Richborough Estates, Fairview and City & Country.